 I’M OFFERING A FULL PAYMENT OPTION

-THREE INSTALLMENT OPTION (this costs 2% more because the credit card processing company charges an additional fee)
+THREE INSTALLMENT OPTION (this costs 3% more to cover additional credit card processing fees)

-I’d like to take the risk off of you and onto myself.
-If you sign up for the course, do all of the exercises, and attend 90% of the live calls and are not completely satisfied, just let me know and I’ll refund your $300 and make a $100 donation to your non-profit (or one of your choosing) in addition.
+I’d like to take the risk off of you and onto me.
+If you sign up for the course, do all of the exercises, and attend 90% of the live calls and complete 90% of the videos and are not completely satisfied, just let me know and I’ll REFUND YOUR FEE and while it won't compensate you for your time, I'll make a $100 donation to your non-profit (or one of your choosing) in addition.

-To say that another way: you are guaranteed to raise at least $100 from this program.
+To say that another way: if you do the work, you are guaranteed to raise at least $100 from this program.

 How much time will it take?